 “What’s wrong with him?”
 Val waved her hands dismissing her question. ” Sorry, I mean…”

 Anne chuckled.
-“When I pouted about it do you know what he said?”
+“When I posted about it do you know what he said?”

 “What?”
 Val leaned closer.

 Anne mocked Tony’s voice.
 “I want you to fall in love with me first.”
 Anne rolled her eyes.
-“I swear word for word, then he said, because your worth more than just sex.”
+“I swear word for word, then he said because you’re worth more than just lusty sex.”